Packet Digital: Unmanned Aircraft Systems (UAS)

 Packet Digital designs circuitry for solar-powered UAS to more efficiently use electrical output from solar panels on the aircraft wings and fuselage to power avionics and charge batteries, to increase flight times.
-With the opening of their manufacturing facility in December 2023, Packet Digital is now assembling all of their printed circuit boards in-house with the use of a surface-mount technology line.
+With the opening of its manufacturing facility in December 2023, Packet Digital is now assembling all of its printed circuit boards in-house with the use of a surface-mount technology line.

 Packet Digital is designing power electronics to be used conjointly with advanced photovoltaics being developed by the United States Naval Research Laboratory, Washington, D.C., with the aim of producing solar-powered UAS with unlimited flight time.
 The circuitry will use power tracking algorithms to accommodate movements of the unmanned aerial vehicle (UAV) or clouds that could change how much sunlight is available to the solar cells.

 Packet Digital announced in June 2015 that it would create Botlink LLC as a joint venture with drone app developer Aerobotic Innovations LLC.
 Botlink will develop and market a hardware-software platform combining Packet Digital's power management circuits for improved drone endurance and Aerobotic Innovation's Internet cloud-based operations platform for safety, communications, data processing and control of a drone from a drag-and-drop app on a tablet or smartphone—a feature known as "Drag.
 Drop.
 Drone."

 In 2021, Packet Digital and the US Naval Research Laboratory (NRL) announced the successful first test flight of their jointly developed long-endurance UAS.
 The fixed-wing, hybrid UAS utilized solar panels installed on the wings, autonomous soaring algorithms, and hydrogen fuel cell technology to create a new class of small UAS with the ability to stay in flight for over two days.
 The fixed-wing drone successfully completed the first phase of operational testing at the Aberdeen Proving Ground in Maryland in late November.

 Additionally in 2021, Packet Digital was awarded a supplier agreement with Lockheed Martin to supply high energy density, lithium batteries for Lockheed Martin's cutting-edge Indago 4 drone.
 Packet Digital's Indago 4 battery has significantly better performance and functionality than earlier Indago batteries.
 The battery management system enhances the safety and longevity of the battery, reducing cost of ownership.
 Packet Digital has also developed a multi-pack field charger that can be operated on either AC or DC.

 In 2022, Packet Digital was awarded an $8.5 million contract to develop UAS smart batteries, chargers and power systems for the U.S. Navy.
 The company is responsible for designing and manufacturing high-performance UAS battery systems for the next generation of Navy maritime logistics UAS.
 Additionally, the battery design will enable the Navy UAS fleet to share a standard set of features and construction techniques so that battery variants can be produced quickly with minimal resource requirements.